-A full-on hellacious meleé is what you would call it.
+A full-on hellacious meleé is what you might actually call it.

-That'd probably be a pretty fair description.
-It was about a thousand screaming kids, 98% of them boys from the ages of six to twelve, packed into the indescribable moderne-ity of the old State Theater on El Cajon Boulevard in San Diego, somewhere back around 1962.
+That would probably be a pretty fair description.
+There were about a thousand screaming kids, 98% of them boys from the ages of six to twelve, packed into the indescribable moderne-ity of the old State Theater on El Cajon Boulevard in San Diego, somewhere back around 1962.
 It was like that every Saturday, at the weekly triple-feature matineé.
-Kids' moms dropped them off, like mine did, watched the ticket being purchased, thirty-five cents back then, waited for us to go in, and drove off in their classic Chevys, Fords, and Plymouths, that weren't classic, then.
-Every mom had one, and had some place to go in it.
+Kids' moms dropped them off, like mine did, watched for the ticket to be purchased—thirty-five cents back then—waited for us to go in, and then drove off in their classic Chevys, Fords, and Plymouths, that weren't even classic, then.
+Every mom had one, and apparently had some place to go in it.

-I would stop at the Snack bar and get a red-striped tagboard box of popcorn, fifteen cents, and a Nesbitt's orange for a quarter.
-For seventy-five cents, my mom could leave me there for almost six hours.
-A teenager with a challenged complexion, in a dark blue, gold-trimmed uniform pushed the doors open for me, and revealed that insanity within.
+I would stop at the Snack bar and get a red-striped tagboard box of popcorn for fifteen cents, and a Nesbitt's orange for a quarter.
+For seventy-five cents, my mom could drop me at the theater for almost six hours.
+A teenager with a challenged complex-ion, in a dark blue, gold-trimmed uniform pushed the doors open for me, and revealed the insanity within.
 In those days, they sat you, pointing out your seat with their flashlight, and as soon as they chased some other kid back up the aisle, you got up and moved to where you really wanted to sit.
 I liked to sit slightly up from the middle, down the right-hand aisle.

-They were the strangest mass baby-sitting spectacles ever, those Saturday Matineés, made possible by Warner Brothers cartoons, and Italian sword and sandal spectaculars, stacked up in technicolor trinities like: The Thief of Baghdad, with Steve Reeves; Duel of the Titans, with Reeves and Gordon Scott; and Mole Men Versus The Son of Hercules, with Mark Forest.
-Or: Son of Spartacus, with Steve Reeves; Son of Hercules, with Ed Fury; and of course, Hercules Unchained, with Steve Reeves and the beautiful Sylva Koscina.
+They were the strangest mass baby-sitting spectacles ever, those Saturday matineés, made possible by Warner Brothers cartoons and Italian sword and sandal spectaculars, stacked up in technicolor trinities like: The Thief of Baghdad, with Steve Reeves; Duel of the Titans, with Reeves and Gordon Scott; and Mole Men Versus The Son of Hercules, with Mark Forest.
+Or: Son of Spartacus, with Steve Reeves; Son of Hercules, with Ed Fury; and the classic Hercules Unchained, with Steve Reeves and the beautiful Sylva Koscina.

 The show let out late in the still of the afternoon, and all the moms idled up in their massive Impala or Fairlane or Country Squire wagons to collect their kids as they poured out onto the too-hot, too-bright sidewalk.
-I walked myself the five or six blocks over to Adams Avenue, to my Grandma Minnie's apartment, the little place of her own my Dad had gotten her.
+I walked myself the five or six blocks over to Adams Avenue, to my Grandma Minnie's apartment, the little place of her own my Dad had set her up in.
 She was worried there, waiting for me to show up, questioning her daughter's judgement — a poor little boy walking all that ways alone.